Skip to Content

 The women’s soccer team’s starting lineup has 10 returners out of the 11 on the field.

-This has helped the team get out to a 6-0 start.
+This has helped the team jump out to a 6-0 start.

 “The upperclassmen are guiding the incomers, and everyone is getting on the same page,” Bitz said.
 “We are centered around unity and desire to work for each other.
 Our energy is positive and geared towards us being successful in achieving our goals.”

-After her first season, Bitz scored eight goals in 17 games and won the 2023-24 Female Newcomer of the Year Award.
+During her first season here, Bitz scored eight goals in 17 games and won the 2023-24 Female Newcomer of the Year Award.

 “The personal accolades are nice, and I am very grateful for them.
 However, my eyes are set on making a tournament run and leaving the ODAC with a statement before heading into the Conference Carolinas,” Bitz said.
 “The personal recognition is much appreciated, and there are goals I have set for myself, but I am more focused on making a run in the ODAC tournament.
 If personal accolades come with that, I will be grateful, but I am more eager for us to accomplish our team goals and make a statement.”

-With those goals in mind, the team’s undefeated start gives them confidence before ODAC play.
+With those goals in mind, the team’s undefeated start gives them confidence leading into ODAC competition.

 “This momentum is helping us carry this confidence into ODAC play by allowing us to trust our ability to get results while not being satisfied.
 We are carrying a mentality of one game at a time.
 The only game that matters is the one ahead,” Bitz said.
 “With our start, it has been an approach to celebrate the win, but we are onto preparing for the next.
 As for myself, coming back from an injury can shake a player’s confidence.
 This momentum has allowed me to build my confidence back up and know that I am back and able to perform.”